Rick Bell

-Richard Thomas Bell (born October 18, 1960) is a former American football running back who played in the National Football League for the Minnesota Vikings.
+Richard Thomas Bell (born October 18, 1960) is an American former professional football running back who played in the National Football League for the Minnesota Vikings.
 Born in St. Cloud, Minnesota, he attended Rocori High School, about 20 mi south-west of the city, and Saint John's University in nearby Collegeville Township.
 He went undrafted in the NFL and signed for the Vikings during the 1983 season; he played 14 games, but his only statistical contribution was a 14-yard kickoff return in a 13–2 loss to the Detroit Lions in Week 14.